the-mikedavis/the-mkedavis.github.io/content/posts/german-string-optimizations-in-spellbook.md

 type Flag = core::num::NonZeroU16;
 ```

-So rather than dealing with bytes we need to deal with `u16`s.
+So rather than dealing with bytes we need to deal with 16-bit integers.
 Ok, that changes the arithmetic a little:

 ```rust
 // We can fit 3 u16s in the prefix.